 Okay, enough about this.
 How do I find a place?

-Finally we get to the main part: actually hunting for a good place.
+Finally, we get to the main part: actually hunting for a good place.
 With all the things mentioned above taken into account, you should now have a rough idea of the location you’d be interested in renting along with the range of how much you’d be willing to pay in rent.
 It may sometimes be difficult to assess all of these things if you are abroad, so always try and get as much information as you can beforehand and don’t be afraid to ask questions.

-The primary places to search for rental are sites like Zoopla and Rightmove.
+The primary places to search for rentals are sites like Zoopla and Rightmove.
 If you are not up for renting an entire place, you can also look into SpareRoom.
 Airbnb occasionally offers long term rentals, but they are not always easily available.

 The best way to go about the search is to put in the postal code of the hospital and then search within a comfortable radius.
 If you know your hospital isn’t near a residential area, you may need a wider area, so putting in at least 5 miles is a good starting point.
-You can then list the results and filter as you please; maybe you require 2 bathrooms or parking area or that there is more of a lawn.
+You can then list the results and filter as you please; maybe you require 2 bathrooms or a parking area or that there is more of a lawn.

 After you’ve found a few places (always shortlist a couple), contact them and explain your situation.
 If you’re going through a letting agency, you may need to answer a few questions that the landlord may have set up to vet potential clients, such as if you have a stable job, any other mortgages, debts, etc. Take every opportunity to see the property first hand.
 It’s always a good idea to take as much time as possible for this part.
 Try and imagine yourself living in that space, and if you’d be able to furnish it as you’d like.
 Make sure you are happy with every nook and cranny and don’t be afraid to ask questions or point out concerns.